 We have a Service User Panel Group which meets regularly to help inform the service and to develop better service user involvement over time.

 We are a specialist team of mental health professionals.

-Our trainees are experienced and senior clinicians from a variety of backgrounds including psychiatry, psychology and psychotherapy.
+Our trainees are experienced and senior clinicians from a variety of backgrounds including psychiatry, psychology, social work and psychotherapy.